inception-health/platform-technical-challenge/readme.md

 The second is `backend` which generates an http response carrying JSON encoded data representing the last checkin time for each patient.
 It requires read and describe access to the same dynamodb table used by `checkin`.
 The tablename should be defined in the environment variable `DYNAMO_TABLE_NAME`.
 When invoking this lambda handler be sure to set the handler to `index.backend`.
 In the express implementation you cand a `GET` request to `/`.

 You should not need to modify this code.
 You may use either the lambda or express based version of the app or some combination of the two.

-### AWS

-Your AWS credentials give you admin access to a sandbox account.
-You may use any resources you find appropriate.
-We prefer that you not use EC2 for your solution.

-You have access to an existing hosted zone in route53.
-The zone id is `Z07252961CXXYMJEGGB16` and the zone name is `jake-sandbox.ihengine.com`.
-Please do not buy and register a new domain.

 ## Reach out if you get stuck
 Please reach out with any questions or clarifications. jake.gaylor@froedtert.com and nick.harris@froedtert.com are here to help.